 It’s no small feat managing the dining needs of a large and diverse family group at Disneyland.
 The best way to make it simple on yourself and save money is to bring some snacks and waters, especially for the tadpoles.
 Plan ahead by making some group meal reservations at a table-service restaurant.
 It helps save energy by taking the time to sit and relax during a meal, and you can always find kid and toddler options wherever you eat.
 Another fun group dining option is character dining.
 You can attend a character breakfast inside Disneyland or enjoy character dining meals at each of the thee on-site hotels.
 You can make dining reservations through Disney Dining up to 60 days in advance.
 Some of the dining packages that offer vouchers for preferred viewing for some nighttime shows fill up right away.
 If you usually grab a corndog or turkey leg and eat on the go, know that that pace probably won’t work for this crowd.

-One fun thing we see a lot of large family groups doing is getting matching shirts for their visit to Disneyland.
-It makes the trip extra special, means you always match in photos, bonds you as a family and makes it easy to spot each other in the crowds.
+We see a lot of large family groups getting matching shirts for their visit to Disneyland.
+It makes the trip extra special.
+It also means you always match in photos.
+Dressing alike bonds you as a family and makes it easy to spot each other in the crowds.
 It helps in avoiding lost children …or parents … or grandparents.
-You’ll have a lot on your plate, so dress everyone alike and assign buddies so you don’t have to worry about locating lost family members.
+You’ll have a lot on your plate.
+So dress everyone alike and assign buddies so you don’t have to worry about locating lost family members.

 When taking a multi-generational trip to Disneyland, you are going to have to take everyone’s needs into consideration.
 Moving from place to place will be slower.
 You might not get to everything you plan.
-People will get hungry at different times (which is why having snacks and drinks on hand can help prevent making extra stops).
-When one person has to use the restroom encourage everyone to go so you don’t have to go 10 minutes later.
+People will get hungry at different times.
+That is why having snacks and drinks on hand can help prevent making extra stops).
+When one person has to use the restroom encourage everyone to go, so you don’t have to stop again 10 minutes later.
 And if it happens, and it will happen, just smile and take them.
 So maybe you would not choose to ride the Disneyland Railroad one more time, but understanding that it will get your parents across the park without walking there will allow you be flexible and do what’s best for the group.
 We promise your kids will be “all aboard.”

 Even though this a family vacation and it is so much fun to be together, you can ensure that that everyone will stay hoppy if you split up occasionally.
 If Grandma would rather go wine tasting in Disney California Adventure than lose her stomach on Guardians of the Galaxy, let her have her own fun.
-It can be great to to split up for a meal too, especially if people are on different budgets or it means you have built-in babysitters for a romantic kid-free meal at Napa Rose or Steakhouse 55.
-If older relatives need a day off from the parks or can only do a half day, let them have some down time.
-If you have teens in your group, let them venture off for a little space and independence, but be sure to set guidelines to bring them back into the family fold.
+It can be great to to split up for a meal.
+This is especially true if people are on different budgets.
+Having extra family members may mean having built-in babysitters for a romantic kid-free meal at Napa Rose or Steakhouse 55.
+When older relatives need a day off from the parks or can only do a half day, let them have some down time.
+Let teens venture off for a little space and independence.
+But be sure to set guidelines to bring them back into the family fold.

 If you have an upcoming multi-generational trip to Disneyland, you are in for a treat.
 Be prepared to have your cheeks hurt from smiling too much.
 All your prep and planning will pay off in valuable family moments.
 You can all experience the magic of Disneyland together, and see it in a new light through the eyes of your loved ones.